 7) Exclude Users from Act 48 Submissions - If you have a user that is not a certified educator (with a PPID number) and they are not a Paraeducator, you will want to exclude them from Act 48 submission to PERMS to avoid errors.
 Click here to learn more about excluding users from Act 48 submissions to PERMS.

-7) Name Changes - If an individual's name changes (i.e., maiden name to married name), administrative users can edit a user's profile and update last name, display name, and email address.
+8) Name Changes - If an individual's name changes (i.e., maiden name to married name), administrative users can edit a user's profile and update last name, display name, and email address.
 This action can also be completed with the Bulk Update Users feature.
 Note - if this user also has a PAETEP account, their information will be updated automatically within PAETEP.
 Please know that the login credentials (username and password) for Comply and PAETEP are the same.

 To prepare for the upcoming school year begin by duplicating compliance or request items that you previously used and want to build from again, select any of our pre-made templates, or build your own customized items.
 For example, you may need Policy Reviews, Handbook Reviews, Emergency Contact Information, etc.

 1) Duplicate Items - To reuse an item that has proven effective in the past, simply navigate to the item and click View --> Actions --> Duplicate.
 Once duplicated you can edit the item as needed (i.e., changing dates, reminders, approvers, etc.).
 Items that are most likely to be duplicated for a new school year include any acknowledgment/sign-off items, inspection items, and Act 48 or professional development items.
 Important Note - If an item is set-up with recurrence, it does not need to be duplicated to repeat itself in the future.